-Author’s Note: This article “Five Good Overnight Trips from San Francisco” is also a chapter in my travel guidebook/ebook Northern California Travel: The Best Options.
+Author’s Note: When the Coronavirus crisis ends, we will all get out to explore California again.
+This article “Five Good Overnight Trips from San Francisco” is also a chapter in my travel guidebook/ebook Northern California Travel: The Best Options.
 That book is available in English as a book/ebook and also as an ebook in Chinese.
+As of 2020, the print book version in Chinese is also available in China.
 Parallel coverage on Northern California occurs in my latest travel guidebook/ebook Northern California History Travel Adventures: 35 Suggested Trips.
 All my travel guidebooks/ebooks on California can be seen on my Amazon Author Page.

 By Lee Foster

 This section continues my Day Trips feature from San Francisco.
 For those shorter trips, see my Five Good Day Trips from San Francisco.
 The trips discussed here can best be enjoyed on an overnight from San Francisco, although a hard-driving traveler can experience some of them in a very long day.

 If you have ever wondered what the 1906 quake was like, the place to go is Point Reyes National Seashore.
 There you can take the Earthquake Walk.
 The dramatic display along that walk is a fence that split apart 16 feet as the earth’s tectonic plates lurched past each other in the Great Earthquake of 1906.
 The walk circles for a mile through meadows and bay laurel trees along the San Andreas Fault, with markers alerting you to the Pacific and American plates grinding against each other at roughly two inches per year.
 Along the Earthquake Walk, you begin to imagine that Point Reyes is truly an island in time, destined to join the Aleutian chain off Alaska.